-On the last track, we discussed helping parents understand the nature of the bullying a student is experiencing by discussing five types of bullying victims.
+In the last section, we discussed helping parents understand the nature of the bullying a student is experiencing by discussing five types of bullying victims.
 These five types of victims are the one dimensional victim, the physically challenged victim, the passive loner victim, the aggressive loner victim, and the accidental victim.

-On this track... we will discuss seven steps in parents objectively assess their child if they suspect their child may be involved in bullying.
+In this section... we will discuss seven steps in parents objectively assess their child if they suspect their child may be involved in bullying.
 We will also discuss the Disarming technique for helping parents interrupt their child’s bullying behavior.

 As you know from your practice, it can be very difficult for parents to objectively evaluate their child’s behavior.
 For parents who have reason to be concerned about potential bullying behavior, I recommend parents take seven steps in observing their child.

 ♦ Step One: Listening The first step I recommend is for parents to listen when the student talks about his or her friends.
 As you know, bullies will often put other children down just to make themselves look good.
 I ask parents to observe if their child speaks derogatively about others when she or he speaks about her or his day?
 I certainly do not advocate that parents eavesdrop on their children.

 However, my client Andrew found a way to observe his daughter Lacy’s behavior when he drove Lacy and her friends home from soccer practice.
 Andrew stated, "I heard Lacy plotting with her friends to tease another girl in the class.
 When I told Lacy later that I disapproved of her behavior, she just laughed and said that the girl was annoying and deserved to be teased.
 I was horrified!"